 The vast majority of employers are not eligible to pay the levy.
 However smaller employers continue to benefit from government support to pay for apprenticeship training.

-The Strategic Business Leader format will examine apprentices on all areas of accounting, plus strategy, innovation, risk and change management.
+It examines apprentices on all areas of accounting, plus strategy, innovation, risk and change management.